ObsidianMC/ObsidianPlugin/README.md

 ```

 ## Debugging Plugins
+**To debug this template repository, all you have to do is add your Obsidian server files to the ServerFiles folder.**

 1. Go to your project properties.
 2. Go to the Debug tab.
 3. Set `Launch:` to Executable.